mahavasu/Tournament/README.md

-1.Type command psql tournament to get in to the Database 2.Now run the command \i tournament.sql to create tables 3.Exit the database using ctrl+d
+1.Type command psql tournament to get in to the Database 2.Now run the command \i tournament.sql to create tables 3.Exit the Database using ctrl+d

 How to Run the program

-1.Type the command python tournament_test.py
+Type the command python tournament_test.py